 CHP follows up on case of Candida auris

-"Candida is a fungus commonly found in the natural world, particularly in moist and warm environments.
+A spokesman for the CHP explained, "Candida is a fungus commonly found in the natural world, particularly in moist and warm environments.
 In humans, it is commonly found in body sites such as the oral cavity, the digestive tract, skin and the vagina.
-It is a common fungus living on or in the human body but can occasionally cause infections, especially in individuals with impaired immunity," a spokesman for the CHP explained.
+It is a common fungus living on or in the human body but can occasionally cause infections, especially in individuals with impaired immunity."

 The spokesman stressed that proper use of antimicrobials and maintaining personal hygiene, especially hand hygiene, are crucial to the prevention of emergence and cross-transmission of Candida auris.

 Issued at HKT 19:29